Favorite Things to Do in Door County with Kids

 Get Down on the Farm

 Family farms dot the landscape of Door County so why not show your kids the real thing.
 The Farm in Sturgeon Bay has farm animals and farm machinery to pose on but the real thrill is feeding the goats and piglets bottles of milk.
-Schopf’s Hilltop Dairy is a working dairy where you can see cows being milked through large glass windows, find your way in a corn maze, and try 30 flavors of homemade ice cream.
+Schopf’s Hilltop Dairy (now closed) is a working dairy where you can see cows being milked through large glass windows, find your way in a corn maze, and try 30 flavors of homemade ice cream.
 If you’re visiting Door County over the Fourth of July, the annual farm breakfast is the ultimate farm experience for city kids.

 Pedal through the Woods